carpentries-incubator/tei-xml/_episodes/01-introduction.md

 As we mentioned at the beginning, TEI can comfortably be used for any text based object.
 However, there is a lot of variety in this, so there are some specific ‘schemas’ used for different objects.

- - `msdesc` is the most frequently used – it was created to describe manuscripts (so it includes things like incipit and explicit)
+ - `msdesc` is the most frequently used – it was created to describe manuscripts (so it includes things like incipit and explicit).
- - `correspdesc` has also been recently developed, specifically for correspondence, which includes elements for the sender, recipient and date of sending
+ - `correspdesc` has also been recently developed, specifically for correspondence, which includes elements for the sender, recipient and date of sending.
- - `epidoc` was developed to describe epigraphic texts (ie inscriptions)
+ - `epidoc` was developed to describe epigraphic texts (ie inscriptions).

 These all use TEI but you can use slightly different elements in the records to suit the type of item being described.